 The job of a loco pilot offers career security and a handsome remuneration.
 In addition, piloting a huge train across various terrains can be very exciting.
 It may be just what your child may excel at!

 To know more about the topic, read this ClipBook, which is a curation of useful links.

 This video gives information on what one needs to do to make a career as a Loco Pilot.
 The minimum qualification required is 10th standard pass for the post of an Assistant Loco Pilot.

 Read this article to get an idea about the vacancies and the remunerations for the railway staff, which includes those of loco pilots and assistant loco pilots.
 Loco Pilots are also the forefront staff of the railways.

 Watch this short documentary to know about the work and daily activities of Loco Pilots of the Indian Railways.
 As the experience increases, the cadre of that loco-pilot increases.
 Initially, he is ordered to pilot a goods train carrying non-peris...

 The job of a Loco Pilot demands hard work and great presence of mind along with the courage to handle diverse conditions.
 For this, one should have discipline, patience, responsibility, commitment, courage and above all self-confidence.

-In late September 2013, P. Narayana Vadivu broke new ground in the annals of Southern Railway.
-When the 39-year-old woman Loco Pilot cranked the nearly 120-tonne diesel locomotive to haul an empty freight train from Vriddhachalam to Ariyalur, it w...
+In late September 2013, P. Narayana Vadivu broke new ground in the history of Southern Railway.
+When the 39-year-old woman Loco Pilot cranked the nearly 120-tonne diesel locomotive to haul an empty freight train from Vriddhachalam to Ariyalur, it ...